alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 >
 {type="tip"}

-As sets are **unordered**, it's not possible to access an item at a particular index.
+As sets are **unordered**, you can't access an item at a particular index.

 To get the number of items in a set, use the [`count()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/count.html)
 function: